rpdav/nixos/hosts/testvm/install/README.md

 ## Docker vs podman differences
 There are some differences that may cause trouble if I ever switch back to podman.
 For instance, the default dns resolver in podman was the network's gateway - 10.89.0.1.
 But for docker it's 127.0.0.11.
 I had to manually edit (or delete) /config/nginx/resolver.conf when I switched.
 May want to consider rebuilding appdata folders if I switch again in order to resolve this.
 Who knows what other differences are in there.

+## Updating docker
+Using uptix to do version pinning of containers.
+Running the uptix binary creates a lock file in the current directory - be sure to run it in root dir.